 When we talk about the customer’s bank, we refer to the bank that holds the customer’s money, not necessarily the card-issuing bank.
 For example, a customer’s card-issuing bank can be Mastercard, while their actual bank is Capital One Bank.

 Now, after receiving the transaction’s details from the payment processor, the card-issuing bank will either approve or reject the transaction.
-Afterward, if the sale is approved, then the card-issuing bank will acquire the funds from the customer’s bank and deposit them into your merchant/business account.
+Afterward, if the sale is approved, then the card-issuing bank will acquire the funds from the customer’s bank and will deposit them into your merchant/business account.

 Processing Fees for Credit Card Transactions